 “If your score is 760 or above, you don’t need five more points,” he says.

 Rossman says the average benefit of Boost could also be “really meaningful to someone on the border between credit categories.”
-It could push you over the line to getting approved for a loan or line of credit, for example, or perhaps qualify you for a lower interest rate.
+This is especially true if the program pushes you over the line to getting approved for a loan or line of credit or if it qualifies you for a lower interest rate.

-According to Everhart, Experian Boost is also ideal for someone who has a thin credit file, or less than five tradelines in their credit profile.
-Since your credit report is like a financial profile that demonstrates positive impacts and behaviors, adding more good data only makes sense if you get the chance.
+According to Everhart, Experian Boost is also ideal for someone who has a thin credit file or fewer than five tradelines in their credit profile.
+Since your credit report is like a financial profile that allows you to demonstrate positive behaviors, adding more good data only makes sense if you get the chance.

 Other ways to ‘boost’ your credit score

 If you’re looking for a way to add depth to your credit report, Altro (formerly Perch) and eCredable are alternatives that can help you achieve similar results as Experian Boost.
 There’s also UltraFICO score, which lets consumers use alternative data sourced from their checking accounts, savings accounts or money market accounts to enhance their credit scores.

 Of course, you can always build credit the old-fashioned way.
 For example, you can make sure all of your bills are paid early or on time, which is the most important factor that determines your credit scores.
 You can also pay down debt to decrease your credit utilization, which can positively affect your credit with all three credit bureaus.